CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/04-joins.md

 >    - city
 >    - country
 >    - orderDate
->* Upload the solution on GitHub in folder called HW4
+> * Upload your solution to your GitHub repo in a folder called HW4
->* Submit GitHub link to moodle when you are ready
+> * Submit GitHub repo link to moodle when you are ready {: .challenge}
-{: .challenge}